-7.7.4.
+7.7.5.
 International Recognition: International Engineering Agreements

-7.7.4.1.
+7.7.5.1.
 Washington Accord

-The Washington Accord is an international and multi-lateral agreement among bodies responsible for accrediting undergraduate engineering degree programs, originally signed among six countries in 1989.
-It recognizes the substantial equivalency of programs accredited by bodies that are its signatory and recommends that graduates of programs accredited by any of the signatory bodies be recognized mutually as having met the academic requirements for entry to the practice of engineering in the area of their jurisdiction.
 The NBA became a provisional member of the Washington Accord (WA) in 2007 and was given the status of Permanent Signatory on 13th June 2014.
 As of now, there are 20 nations that are signatories of the Washington Accord.
 As per Washington Accord Agreement, recognition of programs by other signatories applies only to programs accredited by NBA that are offered by education providers accepted by NBA as Tier 1 Institutions.

-Recognition of graduates of programs accredited by any signatory by registering of licencing bodies in other signatory jurisdictions is subject to the following restriction.
-The graduate must have completed the programme:
+Recognition of graduates of programs accredited by any signatory by registering of licensing bodies in other signatory jurisdictions is subject to the following restriction.
+The graduate must have completed the program:

-- Later than the date of admission of the accrediting signatory; and - During the period of validity of the accreditation (which may have commenced prior to the date &dmission.
+Later than the date of admission of the accrediting signatory; and

+During the period of validity of the accreditation (which may have commenced prior to the date of admission).